There are so many ways to save money when shopping online that no one nowadays has to pay the full price, and deal sites play a big role in that.

 Best of all, some coupon code sites actually get exclusive coupons from retailers, which will give you a discount that no one else has.

-CouponSherpa has hundreds of printable coupons and coupon codes on its site.
+CouponSherpa has hundreds of printable coupons and promo codes on its site.

 A smaller site, but with a good range of high-value coupons (some at 50% or 60% at the time of writing), and an informative blog by the site owner.

 One of the biggest and best coupon code sites is RetailMeNot.com.
-It boasts more than half million offers from over 50,000 retailers and manufacturers.
+It has more than half million offers from over 50,000 retailers and manufacturers.

 It also includes exclusive coupon codes, as mentioned above, specially negotiated through its partnerships.